Nii-101/alx-system_engineering-devops/0x19-postmortem/README.md

 The currency converter was built with a laravel backend to fetch the exchange rates every hour from a free provider (of course things subcriptions are not friendly to africans).
 The project worked fine for about four months until the exchange rate API provider decided to change their response data variables.
 This meant that the application was referencing and parsing data with undefined variables.

-In fixing the issue, I put the website into maintenance mode and I read through the error logs and noticed _Undefined array index currency_.
+In fixing the issue, I put the website into maintenance mode and I read through the error logs and noticed _Undefined array index_.
 As if that was the end, there were a couple similar errors as.
 I had to re-write some portion of the codes especailly the portions that made the API call (parameters had changed) and the portions that parses the API response.
 Code was pushed back and the website was back online.

 ## Measures against such problem in future
 - Purchase subscripitons of such important API service providers.
 They usually pre-notify premium users about these changes to their API.